UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 ### Overview of GPU usage

 The command `nvidia-smi` provides a general overview of GPU usage.
 The output of the command is shown in *Fig. 1*.
 The figure contains two tables: The first one provides information about available GPUs and additional technical information related to the hardware, while the 2nd one contains information about different processes running on GPU.
-We summerize this information in the *Table 1.*.
-Here among other information displayed are the driver and cuda versions, the GPU name, memory and GPU utilisation.
+We summarize this information in the *Table 1.*.
+Here among other information displayed are the driver and cuda versions, the GPU name, memory and GPU utilization.
 These last two metrics indicate well-utilization of GPUs.
 The example displayed in *Table.
 1* (also *Fig. 1.*) shows that the running application uses 325 MiB of memory (the GPU-device memory is ~16 GiB) and 39% of GPU.
 Note that the percent refers to the percent of time in the past sampling period, when one or more kernels were executed on the GPU.

 In the following we present additional options to complement the information provided by the command `nvidia-smi`.
 Such options allow displaying selective information.